Menu

 Trail Description

-About 2 miles of intersecting trails.
+This property features about 2 miles of intersecting trails.
 The main trail, which is relatively wide, follows an old road, while the spur trails are narrower.
 From the trailhead on Old Farm Road, the main trail leads along a power easement and then into the woods.
 There is a loop blazed with green and red Hanover Conservation markers, plus spur trails to Colonial Drive, Tucker Road, Aspen Drive, and Fair Acres Drive.

 Habitats and Wildlife